soupi/gathering/README.md

 Gathering is a self hosted website for announcing group events.

-Since this is a learning project for now I will not address issues and will not merge pull requests.
+This project is also an excuse for me to learn about web development.

-> Status: Design phase
+> Status: WIP

 > License: Apache License 2.0